ankicommunity/ankicommunity-sync-server/README.md

 -------------------------------------

-`ankisyncd` doesn't use the audio recording feature of Anki, so if you don't want to install PortAudio, you can edit `anki-bundled/anki/sound.py` and `anki-bundled/requirements.txt` to exclude `pyaudio`:
+`ankisyncd` doesn't use the audio recording feature of Anki, so if you don't want to install PortAudio, you can edit some files in the `anki-bundled` directory to exclude `pyaudio`:

+### Anki ≥2.1.9

+Just remove "pyaudio" from requirements.txt and you're done.
+This change has been introduced in [commit `ca710ab3f1c1`][].

+[commit `ca710ab3f1c1`]: https://github.com/dae/anki/commit/ca710ab3f1c1174469a3b48f1257c0fc0ce624bf

+### Older versions

+First go to `anki-bundled`, then follow one of the instructions below.
+They all do the same thing, you can pick whichever one you're most comfortable with.

+Manual version: remove every line past "# Packaged commands" in anki/sound.py, remove every line starting with "pyaudio" in requirements.txt

 `ed` version: